MikeEviscerate/clipbored-X11/README.md

 first line of `main()`.

 `enableCopying` is just a boolean input, use `true` or `1` for enabling copying.
 Or else, use `false` or `0`.
 Afterwards, you can use `XCopy()` and `XPaste()` anywhere.
 If you don't call it before using those functions, it will cause a segmentation fault.

 I suggest you look into how `clipBoredInit()` is defined so that you can alter it to be better in your case.

 I didn't try including it in C++ source files at the time of writing this.
-I don't know if it will work.
+I don't know if it will work with C++ stuff.

 # Why create it?
 No one really made it before.
 And there are bunch of newbies who can take advantage of it.